Who we are

 In his spare time, Simon likes to fly-fish the local rivers and streams, and occasionally brings home our supper.

 Anna runs the business and websites, and provides hospitality for our students in the summer.
 In her previous life, Anna worked in film and television, but always had a yearning to run a business.
 Anna loves walking and cooking, and filling the house with family and friends.
-She has recently discovered a love of drawing (anything and everything around her) and her tendency to collect animals is kept in check by Simon.
+She has recently discovered a love of drawing and painting (see @annacooley.art) and her tendency to collect animals is kept in check by Simon….

 In any given year, over 60% of our students will have been on a course with us before.

 We agree this is testament to the successful partnership that we are!